orsho/Automatic-analysis-of-ball-possessions-in-soccer-games-/README.md

 ## Final results

-For evaluating we observed on each frame in each video and divide our observations into the next confusion matrix:
+For evaluating, we observed on each frame in each video and divide our observations into the next confusion matrix:

 <img src="https://github.com/orsho/Automatic-analysis-of-ball-possessions-in-soccer-games-/blob/main/Images/confusion%20matrix.JPG" width="750" height="500">